distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The trader can exit before resolution, but the position remains exposed to changes in event probability and to asset-price movements unrelated to the event until it is closed.
 For a long-running election market, a Bitcoin move caused by interest rates, regulation, or macro conditions can dominate the PnL of a trader who only intended to speculate on the event spread.

 A trader might instead buy the asset in the YES-conditional market and short an equal amount in the spot market.
 The resulting spread, `price_yes - spot`, still does not isolate the event spread.
+Let `p_yes(t)` be the YES probability implied by the event market.
 Under the pricing assumption used throughout this article, spot reflects the probability-weighted average of the conditional prices:

-Let `p_yes(t)` be the YES probability implied by the event market.
-Then:

-`spot(t) = p_yes(t) · price_yes(t) + (1-p_yes(t)) · price_no(t)`,
+`spot(t) = p_yes(t) · price_yes(t) + (1-p_yes(t)) · price_no(t)`.

-then:
+It follows that:

 `price_yes(t) - spot(t) = (1-p_yes(t)) · (price_yes(t) - price_no(t))`.